justbill2020/docs.smart-mirror.io/README.md

 ### Getting Started
 #### Hardware Components
-- Raspberry Pi 2** (Only the Raspberry Pi 2 is compatible with the mirror ATM)
+- Raspberry Pi 2** (Only the Raspberry Pi 2 is capable of running the software)
 - USB Microphone (Or Webcam w/ microphone)
+- HDMI cable
+- USB keyboard and mouse
 - Monitor (with the bezel removed)
 - Mirror Pane (aka Observation Glass/Two way mirror)
-- Philips Hue lights
+- Philips Hue lights (Optional)

 ** Also compatible with other Linux, Windows, and OSX devices.
 See the `cordova` branch for Android and iOS compatibility.